MichaelCurrin/javascript-bundling-quickstarts/README.md

 This project provides a couple of standalone starter samples in the [quickstarts](/quickstarts/) directory.
 Each can be run locally to demonstrate how to use one or more of these JS tools.

-- Webpack - bundle to a single JS file
+- Webpack - to bundle to a single JS file
-- Browserify - bundle to a single JS file
+- Browserify - to bundle to a single JS file
-- Babel - transpile from ES6 to older JS
+- Babel - to transpile from ES6 to older JS
-- TypeScript - transpile from TS to JS
+- TypeScript - to transpile from TS to JS

 Some sections include an `index.html` to test the JS in the browser.